 - The financial service industry is rapidly changing.
-Advancements in technology have significantly changed our society and how financial institutions do business. - Consolidation continues to increase the average size of CUs. - Updating the Federal Credit Union Act has become necessary to ensure federally-chartered CUs have the powers and flexibility to be competitive and best serve their members. - H.R.
+Advancements in technology have significantly changed our society and how financial institutions do business. - Updating the Federal Credit Union Act has become necessary to ensure federally-chartered CUs have the powers and flexibility to be competitive and best serve their members. - H.R.
 1661 has been introduced to eliminate the 15year loan maturity limit on non-mortgage loans.
 Doing so will expand consumer access to affordable student loan and agriculture, fishing and other business lending products.